adaol322/adaol322/README.md

 #### On another note, github needs the feature to group repositories without putting them into organizations.
 It's the one thing gitlab has an upper hand and it's sorely missed here.

+## Appratentli i like setting up projects and never getting to even start them.

 ___

 #### :eyes: GitHub Stats